Rhodiola Rosea extract

 Rhodiola may be helpful in increasing energy and

-normalizing effect of the rhodiola rosea extract in foreign students
+stimulating and normalizing effect in foreign students

 during a stressful examination period.
 The study was performed as a double-blind,